astaruch/master-thesis/modules/phishtank-updater/README.md

-# Utility for updating phishing URLs database from Phishtank
+# Module for updating Phishtank URLs

 This program has 2 functions: